chadburrus/doctrine2-orm-documentation/en/tutorials/getting-started-xml-edition.rst

 the Bug being at the owning side of the relation.

-Bugs reference Products by a uni-directional ManyToMany relation in the database that points from from Bugs to Products.
+Bugs reference Products by a uni-directional ManyToMany relation in the database that points from Bugs to Products.

 .. code-block:: php